-In addition to the powers provided to the Directors under UK company law and the Company's Articles of Association, at each AGM the shareholders are asked to authorise certain powers in relation to the issuing and purchasing of the Company's own shares.
-Details of the powers granted at the AGM held in 2019, all of which remain valid, can be found in the previous Notice of AGM.
+In addition to the powers provided to the Directors under UK Company Law and the Company's Articles of Association, at each AGM the shareholders are asked to authorise certain powers in relation to the issuing and purchasing of the Company's own shares.
+Details of the powers granted at the AGM held in 2019, all of which remain valid, can be found in the last notice of AGM.